metasfresh/metasfresh/README.md

 > cp src/config.js.dist src/config.js

 ## Dev environment

+- install npm and node.js

-- First make sure you have installed all of dependencies by:
+- make sure you have all dependencies by:
 > npm install

 - Then remember of creating config: